RodrigoPAml/ASP-NET-Base-project/README.md

 ## Implementing a new database object

-Use the user classes to understand how to do it
+Use the movie and/or session classes to understand how to do it

 - Create migration and put in migrations folders (Folder migrations)
 - Create the entity model and crud models NewEntity and UpdatedEntity with its validations (Folder Models)